 Over the past several years, CFAC members have researched farmland conservation tools that best fit our landscape, political dynamics, and development patterns.
 Based on the recommendations in Losing Ground, CFAC is now working to secure policies and tools -- both carrots and sticks -- that 1) comprehensively protect the most productive agricultural lands; 2) provide predictability for developers, planners, policy makers and consumers; 3) facilitate producers’ access to agricultural land; and 4) respect the interests of agricultural landowners and the equity built into their land.
 We simply cannot protect the agricultural landscape as a matrix of working farms and ranches through solely reviewing individual subdivisions, one by one.
 This piecemeal approach is also highly risky and unpredictable for developers, planners, elected officials, and eaters.

 To respond to state-wide interest in conserving farmland through land use planning, CFAC has launched the Ag Land Network of Montana.
-Participants across the state will learn from one another about community solutions to the loss of farmland.
-Network participants will be able to share resources and strategies, as well as speak in a unified voice for Montana's working farm and ranchlands.
+Participants across the state learn from each other about community solutions and share resources and strategies, as well as speak in a unified voice for Montana's working farm and ranchlands.
 All are invited to join this free Network.